-- Avoid other forms of treatment such as chiropractic care due to the quick movements with adjustments for 3-4 days after treatment if possible
+- If possible, avoid other forms of treatment such as chiropractic care (due to the quick movements of adjustments) for 3-4 days after treatment.

-- You can use Kinesio tape over the sore muscles to assist with improved lymphatic drainage and remove congestion from the tissues and help muscles relax
+- You can use Kinesio Tape over the sore muscles to assist with improved lymphatic drainage, remove congestion from the tissues and to help the muscles relax.

-- You can Biofreeze or another pain relieving gel or cream as needed
+- It is ok to use Biofreeze or another pain relieving gel or cream, as needed.

-- You can use over the counter medications as needed and if approved by your doctor
+- You may use over the counter medications, as needed and if approved by your doctor.

 - Consider a detox bath with Epsom salts and baking soda.
-2 simple recipes to try Recipe #1: 3 cups of Epsom Salt (or 1 cup for every 60# of body weight),1 cup of baking soda,1/3 cup hydrogen peroxide Recipe #2: 1/3 cup Epsom Salt,1/3 cup sea salt,1/3 cup baking soda,2 ½ tsp ground ginger, 1 cup apple cider vinegar
+Here are two simple recipes to try: Recipe #1: 3 cups of Epsom Salt (or 1 cup for every 60 pounds of body weight,) 1 cup of baking soda, 1/3 cup hydrogen peroxide.
+Recipe #2: 1/3 cup Epsom Salt, 1/3 cup sea salt, 1/3 cup baking soda, 2 ½ tsp ground ginger, 1 cup apple cider vinegar.

-- * If you have flu like symptoms or headache this could be a Herxheimer Reaction from detoxification.
-Try ¼ to ½ teaspoon of baking soda and dissolve in a small amount of water and drink every 3-4 hours until symptoms subside.
+- *If you experience flu-like symptoms or a headache following treatment, this could be a Herxheimer Reaction from detoxification.
+Try dissolving ¼-½ teaspoon of baking soda in a small amount of water.
+Drink this every 3-4 hours until symptoms subside.
 Consult with your doctor or pharmacist first if you are taking medications or have other medical concerns.

-- Do not hesitate to consult your physical therapist if you have any questions
+- Do not hesitate to call your physical therapist if you have any further questions.

 What is Dry Needling Technique?